• Webinars

 }

-• The following example returns the cache key internally generated against the query result set which is stored as a collection in the cache.
-This key can be saved for future usage purposes like removing the entity/result set from cache.
+- The following example returns the cache key generated internally against the query result set data stored as a collection in the cache.
+This key can be saved for future usage like removing the entity/result set from cache.

 using (var context = new NorthwindContext())